download

 "We will make available to Benetton Formula everything that is needed to continue to be the number one".

-Investment on a human or a technical level?
+Investment on a human or technical level?

 Maybe you can predict the release of a Renault Benetton production car...

-"You can’t say that".
+"I can’t say that".

 We come to the painful notes.
 Schumacher’s departure.
 His father, Luciano Benetton, said that he almost felt physical pain letting the German driver leave, but that it was inevitable.